Refugees are people who are forced to flee their country due to war or persecution. They want to return home, but they can’t.

 The international community agreed to a common definition of “refugee” in 1951 with the signing of the United Nations Convention on the Status of Refugees.
 The United States Congress legally adopted this definition when it passed the Refugee Act of 1980.
 This definition states:

 A refugee is a person who has been forced to leave his/her homeland and is unable to return because she or he has experienced persecution or has a well- founded fear of persecution.
 Persecution can be related to race, nationality, religion, political opinions, or membership in a particular social group.

-A variety of different words are used when discussing newcomers to our country who intend to reside permanently in the United States.
+While Exodus is focused on helping refugees specifically, we recognize that there are many newcomers to our country.
+A variety of different words are used when discussing these newcomers who enter the United States.
 Although the words are often used interchangeably, each term has a distinct meaning:

 Asylees also flee their own country because of persecution.
 Asylees are also unable to safely return to their homeland.
 Unlike refugees, however, asylees are already within the borders of the United States when they request permission to stay.
 Asylees usually enter the U.S. with a temporary visa (visitor, tourist, etc.) and then request permission to remain permanently.

-Undocumented Immigrants (sometimes referred to as illegal aliens) are people who come to the United States for a variety of reasons, including fear of persecution, economic necessity, or to be close to family members.
+Unauthorized immigrants (sometimes referred to as undocumented immigrants) are people who come to the United States for a variety of reasons, including fear of persecution, economic necessity, or to be close to family members.
 The difference between undocumented immigrants and other immigrants, refugees, or asylees is that undocumented immigrants enter the United States illegally, without official authorization to live and work here.